millsb/WriteLimit/README.md

  - `countDirection` - (default: `'down'`) 'up' or 'down', if you want the counter to increment or decrement
  - `overClass` - (default: `'over-limit'`) Class name to add to the counter when over the limit
  - `uncounted` - (default: `[]`) Optional array of character not to count

+### Using Data Attributes

+Several configuration options can be specified via HTML5 data attributes.
+Currently, only `max`, `unit` and `counter` are supported.
+If using `counter`, you may pass a jQuery selector string.

+    <textarea id='write-limit' data-max='140' data-unit='chars' data-counter='#counter'></textarea>

+Options specified in data attributes will override those passed into the writeLimit constructor.

 License
 -------